cablelabs/snaps-boot/README.md

 [CableLabs](http://cablelabs.com/).
 It performs a Linux install and network setup for a bare metal machine.

+If you're dabbling or big time into Software Defined Networks (SDN), Network Function Virtualization (NFV), or just building your own cloud, then this is where you want to start.

 ## Getting started

 To get started, you'll want to read the [SNAPS-Boot install